Show your appreciation for OpenBLT

-When configured to use UART wtih 57600 bits per second as the communication speed then the programming rate of the bootloader is typically around 3 to 3.5 kilobyte per second.
+When configured to use RS232 wtih 57600 bits per second as the communication speed then the programming rate of the bootloader is typically around 3 to 3.5 kilobyte per second.
 The flash driver tasked with erasing and programming the flash EEPROM is optimized for run-time efficiency, however flash EEPROM operations do take time.

 How does the bootloader know if a valid user program is present?